MassGrid/MassGrid/massgrid-docs/protocol-documentation.md

-Protocol Documentation - 0.12.1
+Protocol Documentation - 1.3.1.1
 =====================================

 This document describes the protocol extensions for all additional functionality build into the MassGrid protocol.
 This doesn't include any of the MassGrid protocol, which has been left intact in the MassGrid project.
-For more information about the core protocol, please see https://en.massgrid.it/w/index.php?title#Protocol_documentation&action#edit

 ## Common Structures